Petition submission overview

 To ensure transparency, any petition that cannot be accepted will be listed, along with the reasons why.

-- You must live, work or study in the borough to sign a petition and you must provide a borough address.
+- You must live in the borough to sign a petition and you must provide a borough address.

 - 25 signatures are normally required for a petition to be considered.